 In the mud at the mouth of the River Almond, Cramond, Edinburgh in 1997 by the ferryman Robert Graham

-Acquired with the aid of the National Art Collections Fund
+Acquired by National Museums Scotland and City of Edinburgh Council with the aid of the Art Fund

 Early People, Level -1, National Museum of Scotland

 Did you know?